Telsak/podbooking_refactor/README.md

 - Multiple ways of authenticating users, LDAP, ????, etc..
 - Cleanup of the routes logic, right now there are a lot of weird hacks all over (string manipulation anyone?)
 - Separate html out from python code string variables, see above ^

+# Minimum outcome
+I'll have played around with basic blueprinting and testing, and hopefully also hooked it up to some neat github actions :)

+# ETA
+Soon™